Aussie Gold Hunters

-Aussie Gold Hunters is an Australian factual television show which follows crews of gold prospectors in Australia.
-The series is produced by Electric Pictures and began on the Discovery Channel on 15 September 2016.
-The series has been a ratings success and gone on to air in 125 countries including the United Kingdom.
+Aussie Gold Hunters is an Australian television show which follows crews of gold prospectors in Australia.
+It is produced by Electric Pictures and began on the Discovery Channel on 15 September 2016.
+The series has been a ratings success, and has gone on to air in 125 countries, including the United Kingdom.

-In August 2022 the series was renewed for an eighth and ninth season, with season eight to premiere in 2023.
+In August 2022 the series was renewed for an eighth and ninth season, with season eight which premiered in 2023.
 Season seven concluded on 13 October 2022.

+The series is presented as if factual television, but large portions of the shows are scripted and involve contrived scenarios.

 Premise

 The series follows gold miners in various locations of Western Australia, Victoria and Queensland as they strive to reach their individually set season target (measured in troy ounces of gold).
 They use a variety of mining techniques including use of metal detectors of surface or excavated soil for gold nuggets; and sluicing, dry blowing or heap leaching for gold particles.

 Production

 The first season of eight episodes produced by Electric Pictures premiered on 15 September 2016.
 In March 2017 the series was renewed for a 10 episode second season, which premiered on 6 July 2017.
 In March 2018 the series was renewed for a 13 episode third season, which premiered on 31 May 2018.
 In September 2018 the series was renewed for a 13 episode fourth season, which premiered on 2 May 2019.

 In October 2019 the series was renewed for 40 episodes across two seasons.
 The 20 episode fifth season premiered on 30 April 2020.
 Following the conclusion of the fifth season, three specials featuring highlights from the five seasons premiered on 17 September 2020.
 The sixth season initially premiered in the United Kingdom on Discovery+ on 22 February 2021 before premiering in Australia on Discovery Channel on 29 April 2021.
 In April 2021 it was announced the series had been renewed for a seventh and eighth season.
 The seventh season premiered on 2 June 2022.
 In August 2022, Warner Bros Discovery UK announced the series was renewed for an additional two series, with the eighth and ninth seasons to premiere in 2023 and 2024 respectively.
 The eighth season will see the return of six teams and the addition of two new teams.